PercivalFigaro/johan-chat/README.md

 # johan-chat

-A lean and simple chat channel.
+A lean and simple chat channel built using Vue 3 (with Vue Router and Pinia), Bootstrap and Pocketbase.

 ## Setup